evanmschultz/fenec_dev/README.md

         -   Also, how many iterations of that process would it take to get diminishing returns?

 -   Chain of density summarization doesn't work for code bases.
 Update summary prompt to create larger more diverse summaries as they will help with RAG.
+-   Maybe add the top level summary / project summary to (logic to be added) to the librarian and agent prompt would help.

 <!-- ## License